cert-manager/cert-manager/docs/tutorials/quick-start/index.rst

       ----    ------      ----  ----          -------
       Normal  Created     90s   cert-manager  Created Challenge resource "quickstart-example-tls-889745041-0" for domain "example.your-domain.com"

-Here, we can see that cert-manager has created 1 'Challenge' resource in order to fulfill the Order.
-You can dig into the state of the current ACME challenge by 'describing' the challenge resource:
+Here, we can see that cert-manager has created 1 'Challenge' resource to fulfil the Order.
+You can dig into the state of the current ACME challenge by running ``kubectl describe`` on the automatically created Challenge resource:

 .. code-block:: shell